Golden46/InventorySystem/docs/tutorial.md

 ## Scripting - User Interface
+> In this section we will be creating all of the visual and interactivity elements of the inventory.

 ### [InventoryUI](InventoryUI.md)
 This script handles updating the info in the slots when items are added or swapped in the inventory.